logo ASAP Utilities

 https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/attack-surface-reduction?view=o365-worldwide#warn-mode-for-users

 It goes without saying that there is no malware in our product.
-We developed ASAP Utilities completely by ourselves and nothing was outsourced.
+We developed ASAP Utilities ourselves and nothing is or was outsourced.
+Our development team follows industry best practices to ensure that our software is resistant to potential vulnerabilities and exploits.

 All the files from ASAP Utilities are signed with a Code Signing certificate to make sure the files (exe and xlam) are from our company and have not been tampered with.